tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - Scan your 'Waiting For' list to see if any conditions have changed that will allow you to move forward
 - Visualize the end of your day.
 What are the most important three things that you could accomplish today?
 Write them down in your "Daily Notes Page
 - Conclude your planning with a prayer for help to finish the tasks you have committed to doing today

+By having a deliberate plan for what I will do that day, I don't waste any time deciding what to do next.
+I can just focus on annihilating any task that is foolish enough to face me.

 ### Weekly Planning